 The cost remains to be an important factor; however, what really matters is the value.
 The perceived team quality, the overall results of projects, and the standards in communication are quite high comparing to other locations in CEE countries or Asia.

 Another challenge is the decreasing salary gap.
 As much as Krakow remains competitive compared to the UK, Switzerland, Scandinavia or Silicon Valley, there are locations in Europe where wages are not that different from the wages in Krakow anymore.
-Still, the ability to recruit and retain quality engineers continues to be a huge advantage of Krakow.
+Still, the ability to recruit and retain quality engineers continues to be a huge advantage that Krakow can boast about.

 The majority of software houses in Krakow specialize in Mobile and Web projects.
 As much as these areas are in the epicenter of the technology world today, what pays more and brings more value is to specialize in specific technologies or industries to offer a higher-value service.
 Focusing on specific domains would allow firms to build functional skills in specific industries.

 Krakow software houses only recently started building their sales capacity to be able to increase the volume of their international sales.
-They open offices in the UK, the Netherlands, Sweden, Germany or the U.S. to attract new clients.
-They build sales teams that are able to talk to client abroad.
+They are opening offices in the UK, the Netherlands, Sweden, Germany or the U.S. to attract new clients and build sales teams that are able to talk to client abroad.

 Krakow’s Top 10 Polish Software Houses

-Approximately 1 000 engineers work for the 10 largest software houses in Krakow.
+Approximately 1 200 engineers work for the 10 largest software houses in Krakow.
 Interestingly enough almost all of these companies were created in the last 10 years, which means they have very young teams.
-On average these firms grew by approximately 15 engineers each year in the last 6-7 years.
+On average these firms have grown by approximately 15 engineers each year in the last 6-7 years.

-With our criteria to include only firms with some Polish capital, we had to remove u2i (http://www.u2i.com) from the list, which is owned by a UK entity as well as some large players like Epam (http://www.epam.com/), which has over 500 employees in Krakow, Luxoft (https://www.luxoft.com/) with over 1 500 people and SII (https://sii.pl/), which is a French-owned company.
+With our criteria to include only firms with some Polish capital, we had to remove u2i (http://www.u2i.com) from the list, which is owned by a UK entity as well as some large players like Epam (http://www.epam.com/), which has over 600 employees in Krakow, Luxoft (https://www.luxoft.com/) and SII (https://sii.pl/), which is a French-owned company.

 For the purpose of this analysis, we are not going to include traditional system integrators like Qumak or Sygnity, which have offices in Krakow as they primarily focus on implementing third party software.

-Here are the software houses with the largest teams:
+Here are the 10 Polish software houses with the largest teams in Krakow:

 * based on LinkedIn data, likely understated by 20-40%

-It is staggering to learn that Luxoft employs as many engineers in Krakow as all the Polish-owned software houses in Krakow combined.
-It appears it is much easier for large companies like Luxoft to offer competitive salaries and packages, possibly more interesting projects and more opportunities to grow.
+It is staggering to learn that EPAM and Luxoft together employ as many engineers in Krakow as all the 10 largest Polish-owned software houses in Krakow combined.
+It appears it is much easier for large companies to offer competitive salaries and packages, possibly more interesting projects and more opportunities to grow.

 The difficulty is in the ability to acquire large clients for bigger, long-lasting projects.
 Without having this capability, the firms remain relatively small.